spine-examples/server-quickstart/README.md

 ### `model` Module

 Defines the [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) of the application in Protobuf.
+See `model/proto` folder.

 Describes the business rules for Spine entities, such as Aggregates, in Java.
+See `io.spine.example.quickstart` package for more details.

 ### `server` Module